Dev7083/BuddySync/README.md

-# CollegeBuddy
+# BuddySync
- CollegeBuddy is a Platform for College Students.
+  BuddySync is a Platform for College Students.